 Many medications and nutritional supplements contain lactose.
 If this is medical grade lactose, the cow's milk protein content will be minimal.
 Therefore, most milk allergic children will not need to avoid products containing medical grade lactose.
-Soya oil in medications is medical grade and usually, but not always, tolerated.
 Contact your pharmacist and Dietitian if you think your child has reacted to a certain medicine.